Synthetixio/SIPs/content/sccp/sccp-254.md

 <!--A short (~200 word) description of the variable change proposed.-->

 The `exchangeFeeRate` is the fee rate applied on swaps towards sETH which incorporate a fee reclamation adjustment.
 The `atomicExchangeFeeRate` is the fee rate paid on swaps towards sETH which do not incorporate any fee reclamation adjustment.
+Note that the fee change here does not affect fees configured  on sETH in the `DirectIntegrationManager`.

 ## Motivation